Flexible Modeling of Nonstationary Extremal Dependence using Spatially-Fused LASSO and Ridge Penalties: Abstract

 \section{Abstract}

 Statistical modeling of a nonstationary spatial extremal dependence structure is challenging.
-Parametric max-stable processes (MSPs) are common choices for modeling spatially-indexed block maxima, where an assumption of stationarity is usual to make inference feasible.
-However, this assumption is unrealistic for data observed over a large or complex domain.
-We develop a computationally-efficient method for estimating extremal dependence using a globally nonstationary but locally-stationary MSP construction, with the spatial domain divided into a fine grid of subregions, each with its own dependence parameters.
-We use LASSO ($L_1$) or ridge ($L_2$) penalties to obtain spatially-smooth parameter estimates.
+Max-stable processes are common choices for modeling spatially-indexed block maxima, where an assumption of stationarity is usual to make inference feasible.
+However, this assumption is often unrealistic for data observed over a large or complex domain.
+We propose a computationally-efficient method for estimating extremal dependence using a globally nonstationary, but locally-stationary, max-stable process by exploiting nonstationary kernel convolutions.
+We divide the spatial domain into a fine grid of subregions, assign each of them its own dependence parameters, and use LASSO ($L_1$) or ridge ($L_2$) penalties to obtain spatially-smooth parameter estimates.
 We then develop a novel data-driven algorithm to merge homogeneous neighboring subregions.
 The algorithm facilitates model parsimony and interpretability.
-To make our model suitable for high-dimensional data, we exploit a pairwise likelihood to perform inference and discuss its computational and statistical efficiency.
-We apply our proposed method to model monthly maximum temperature data at over 1400 sites in Nepal and the surrounding Himalayan and sub-Himalayan regions; we show significant improvements in model fit compared to a stationary model.
-Furthermore, we demonstrate that the estimated merged partition is interpretable from a geographic perspective and leads to better model diagnostics by adequately reducing the number of parameters.
+To make our model suitable for high-dimensional data, we exploit a pairwise likelihood to draw inferences and discuss computational and statistical efficiency.
+An extensive simulation study demonstrates the superior performance of our proposed model and the subregion-merging algorithm over the approaches that either do not model nonstationarity or do not update the domain partition.
+We apply our proposed method to model monthly maximum temperatures at over 1400 sites in Nepal and the surrounding Himalayan and sub-Himalayan regions; we again observe significant improvements in model fit compared to a stationary process and a nonstationary process without subregion-merging.
+Furthermore, we demonstrate that the estimated merged partition is interpretable from a geographic perspective and leads to better model diagnostics by adequately reducing the number of subregion-specific parameters.